Hon Murray McCully

 The East Coast Bays electorate extends from Okura in the north, down through the coastal suburbs to Murrays Bay in the south.
 The Upper Harbour Highway marks the southern boundary while its eastern boundary, after changes in 2014, extends past Schnapper Rock in the south and Albany in the north, To check which electorate you reside in, type your address in to the Electoral Commission map.

 The Browns Bay Electorate Office is your first stop for advice and assistance with issues you might have with government departments or within the electorate.
-Electorate staff (Alexis and Erica) are available during office hours to help solve individual problems as well as explain how you could be affected by new government policies and initiatives.
+Electorate staff (Erica and Victoria) are available during office hours to help solve individual problems as well as explain how you could be affected by new government policies and initiatives.
 Constituents are encouraged to offer comments or opinions on national or local matters.

 - Murray McCully